karanjitsingh/TrendML/README.md

 ### Problem definition:

-We found several limitations in current literature.
+There are several limitations in current literature.
 Firstly, most of them only predict price of assets, without any indication for traders whether to buy, sell or hold their investments.
 Also, cryptocurrency short-term predictability is difficult, thus day trading cryptocurrencies might be challenging (Liew, Li, Budavári, & Sharma, 2019).
-We believe that predicting trend is a better measure than predicting price.
+Hence, it can be argues that predicting trend is a better measure than predicting price.

 Secondly, no studies have employed technical indicators commonly used by stock traders in their cryptocurrency price prediction model.
 As Mallqui & Fernades (2019) pointed out, the technical indicators such as Relative Strength Index (RSI), Moving Average Convergence/Divergence (MACD), etc. could be used in addition to economic indicators to better predict Bitcoin price direction.
-Therefore, we would like to propose a model that incorporates the indicators and predicts trend to help traders decide when to sell, hold, or buy cryptocurrencies at a given moment.
+Therefore, there is a potential for a model that incorporates the indicators and predicts trend to help traders decide when to sell, hold, or buy cryptocurrencies at a given moment.

 ### Methods:

-Our data will be obtained from Binance using its API.
-We are planning to work on 5 most popular coins and our data dates to 2018.
+Our data will is obtained from Binance using its API.

 Relevant methods include: